Yasemin Güler

 Yasemin Güler (born April 10, 1994) is a Turkish women's handballer, who plays in the Turkish Women's Handball Super League for Kastamonu Bld.
 GSK, and the Turkey national team.
 The -tall sportswoman plays in the right wing position.

 Playing career

 Club

 Güler plays for her hometown club İzmir Büyükşehir Belediyesi SK in the Turkish Women's Handball Super League.
-She took part at the EHF Cup Winners' Cup (2011–12 and 2012–13) as well as at the Women's EHF Challenge Cup (2014–15 and 2015–16).
+She took part in the EHF Cup Winners' Cup (2011–12 and 2012–13) as well as at the Women's EHF Challenge Cup (2014–15 and 2015–16).